Tuesday, June 30, 2026

 Resolution affects how much detail you can see.
 Most quality cameras now offer 2K or higher, which helps when reading faces or plates.
 Higher resolution uses more bandwidth and storage, so balance clarity against your network.

 Night vision matters because most incidents happen after dark.
 Infrared night vision is standard, while color night vision adds useful context.
 Test how the camera handles glare, porch lights, and deep shadows.
+Infrared also drives most nuisance notifications, which is the subject of why a camera alerts when nobody is there.

 Storage is the feature people overlook most.
 Cloud storage is convenient but often needs a monthly plan.
 Local storage on an SD card or hub keeps footage in your hands and avoids recurring fees.